-Drinking excessively or too frequently can cause a number of health problems.
+Drinking excessively or too frequently can cause many health problems.
 Many of these problems are related to the liver.
-Short and long term effects of alcohol on the liver can be very serious.
-This organ has a lot of important roles in the body, including contributing to the breakdown of food and production of energy.
-Another important task is filtering out toxins, including alcohol.
+Short and long term effects of alcohol on the liver can be severe.
+This organ has a lot of essential roles in the body, including contributing to the breakdown of food and the production of energy.
+Another vital task is filtering out toxins, including alcohol.

 Alcohol abuse increases the risk of damaging the liver.
 This damage may not cause noticeable symptoms until it is already severe.
 One of the biggest causes of disease and damage to the organ is preventable: over one-third of deaths from liver complications were related to alcohol.

-Liver cells need to water to function properly.
+Liver cells need water to function correctly.
 Alcohol is a diuretic, which means that it causes a lot of water to leave the body.
 This can lead to dehydration, which in the liver causes it to work less efficiently.

 - Toxins from gut bacteria get into the liver during heavy drinking, where they can cause damage.